zxul767/ex-machina/content/blog/recursion/index.md

     raise ValueError(f"{e} is not a supported expression!")
 ```

-As long as the input expression `js•expression` is built out of simpler expressions (eventually reaching constants or single variables), the above function will behave correctly since the base cases are handled properly in the highlighted lines, and the recursive cases always solve a smaller instance of the original problem.
+As long as the input expression `expression` is built out of simpler expressions (eventually reaching constants or single variables), the above function will behave correctly since the base cases are handled properly in the highlighted lines, and the recursive cases always solve a smaller instance of the original problem.

 Think about how you might implement this function without recursion and you'll see that, even if there's a solution (and there is one, because [every recursive program can be turned into an iterative one](https://stackoverflow.com/questions/11708903/can-every-recursion-be-changed-to-iteration)!), it will not be as elegant or readable as the recursive version.

 ## A toy implementation
-The fact that `js•differentiate` looks as though it were operating on primitive types is only possible because Python supports overloading of operators for custom types.
+The fact that `differentiate` looks as though it were operating on primitive types is only possible because Python supports overloading of operators for custom types.

 For the above code to work, it is necessary to define some classes that implement a hierarchy of expressions (i.e., constants, variables, sums, products), and the corresponding ["dunder"](https://dbader.org/blog/python-dunder-methods) methods to overload mathematical operators: